Base Structure Classes

 get_independencies(latex=False, include_latents=False)[source]

-Computes independencies in the DAG, by checking d-seperation.
+Computes independencies in the DAG, by checking minimal d-seperation.

 Parameters: